 5 Things To Remember When You're Feeling Like A Failure

 No matter who you are, what you do for a living, how many graduate degrees you've earned, or how often you successfully guess the answer to those trivia thingies that they play before the trailers at the movies, there are going to be times when you feel like a failure.
-The good news is that feeling like you're falling behind in your career isn't a sign that you actually are.
+The good thing is that feeling like you're falling behind in your career isn't a sign that you actually are.
 And even if you are not where you want to be professionally right now, you're not doomed to be stuck there forever.
-The bad news, of course, is that when you're in that "I'm a loser/failure/general drain on society who should go accept my fate and live in cave where my crappiness won't rub off on anyone else" headspace, it's extraordinarily hard to believe that there's any better future on the horizon.
+The bad thing, of course, is that when you're in that "I'm a loser/failure/general drain on society who should go accept my fate and live in cave where my crappiness won't rub off on anyone else" headspace, it's extraordinarily hard to believe that there's any better future on the horizon.

 I should know.
 For the better part of the decade, I had a very stable, boring office job where I spent most of my day unfavorably comparing myself to other people my age.
 You'll be shocked to find that, yes, most people are more successful than someone whose full-time job is Being Jealous And Then Not Doing Anything.
 This helped me develop a sideline career in Drinking Heavily And Yelling About How Life Is Unfair, which, shockingly, also did little to change my professional fortunes.